SethRobertson/GitBestPractices/0main.md

 * Where do important phases of development occur?
 * How can you identify (and backport) groups of related change?
 * What happens when emergency patches are required?
+* What should a branch for a particular purpose (including user-tactical) be named?

 See the following references for more information on branch workflows.